 - The MWAB which performed the location service procedures for the UE includes its cell ID in the reported UL positioning measurement.

 - The AMF serving the UE provides the cell ID of serving cell of the UE and indicates, if possible, that the cell-ID belongs to a MWAB to the LMF in the location request.
-The AMF serving the UE may also provide LMF with the additional ULI Information received from MWAB.
+The AMF serving the UE also provide LMF with the additional ULI Information received from MWAB-gNB.
+The additional ULI Information is specified in the clause 5.49.4 of TS 23.501 [18].

-- Additionally, the LMF uses the reported cell IDs to derive whether the cell ID(s) corresponds to a MWAB.
+- Additionally, the LMF uses the serving cell identity belongs to a MWAB indication or reported cell IDs to derive whether the cell ID(s) corresponds to a MWAB.
 There can be multiple MWAB cells in the measurement report.

 - The LMF may also decide whether the cell ID(s) corresponds to MWAB(s) based on information received in a TRP information exchange i.e., that the cell-ID belongs to a MWAB and the UE-ID (GPSI) associated with MWAB.